fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

   lastAttemptedRevision: master/7c500d302e38e7e4a3f327343a8a5c21acaaeb87
 ```

-> **Note** that the last applied revision is updated only on a successful reconciliation.
+**Note:** The last applied revision is updated only on a successful reconciliation.

 When a reconciliation fails, the controller logs the error and issues a Kubernetes event: